51Degrees/specifications/pipeline-specification/features/caching.md

 The cache stores the instance of Aspect Data that was generated based on the Evidence values in the key.

-Where [resource cleanup](resource-cleanup.md) is required, the lifetime of such data objects is tied to the Flow Data that is generated for that request.
+Where [resource cleanup](resource-cleanup.md) is needed, the lifetime of such data objects is tied to the Flow Data that is generated for that request.